Pylons/pyramid/docs/narr/extending.rst

   *may* need to change the source code of the original application.

-  If the only source of trouble is the existence of :class:`repoze.bfg.view.bfg_view` decorators, you can just omit the ``<scan>`` directive in the application ZCML.
+  If the only source of trouble is the existence of :class:`repoze.bfg.view.bfg_view` decorators, you can just prevent a :term:`scan` from happening (by omitting the ``<scan>`` declaration from ZCML or omitting any call to the :meth:`repoze.bfg.configuration.Configurator.scan` method).
 This will cause the decorators to do nothing.
 At this point, you will need to convert all the configuration done in decorators into equivalent :term:`ZCML` and add that ZCML to an a separate Python package as described in :ref:`extending_the_application`.

-  If the source of trouble is configuration done imperatively (perhaps in the function called during application startup), you'll need to change the code: convert imperative configuration into equivalent :term:`ZCML` declarations.
+  If the source of trouble is configuration done imperatively in a function called during application startup, you'll need to change the code: convert imperative configuration statements into equivalent :term:`ZCML` declarations.

 Once this is done, you should be able to extend or override the application like any other (see :ref:`extending_the_application`).